 2. Cut Beyond the Infected Area

 When pruning an infected branch, make sure to cut at least 6 to 12 inches beyond the affected area to ensure you’re removing all traces of the disease.
-This gives the tree a better chance of recovering fully.
+Tree stump removal gives the tree a better chance of recovering fully.

 3. Sterilize Tools Between Cuts